 - Callaghan Innovation has seen a small host of start-ups with AI-based value propositions launching into the market

 Layered on top of all this is a decent dollop of AI-related media hype.
 Fair enough; there are some intriguing stories based on comments by thought leaders such as Stephen Hawkings and Elon Musk.
 But the hype, I believe, contributes to some misunderstanding about exactly what AI is - and what you can and cannot do with it.

 It’s with this in mind that Callaghan Innovation has released an infographic about AI.
 It aims to demystify the topic.
 It does this by differentiating between AI technologies that are ready to be used right now versus AI technologies that will be ready in the future.
 We want to help give NZ businesses some confidence to engage with the topic of AI and to incorporate it into their R&D strategy.

 The real sizzle with AI right now is machine learning and deep learning.
 We want to help companies take advantage of the amazing innovation that is possible with these technologies and those that become commercially ready in the near future.

-Watch this space for my next blog on Machine Learning.
 Contact me on Twitter @jonomiller.